mostafa-meerzad/javascript-with-mosh/OOP/Prototypes.md

 ## Iterating Properties

-When adding members to the prototype it doesn't matter you apply changes to the prototype before creating an instance or after because there is only reference in the memory and changes to that is reflected to all the instances
+When adding members to the prototype it doesn't matter you apply changes to the prototype before creating an instance or after because there is only one reference in the memory and changes to that is reflected to all the instances

 **Note**: `Object.keys(targetObj)` only returns instance members not prototype members, but a for loop iterates over all keys of an object no matter the object members are coming from **instance** or **prototype**